vnunez0914/burger/README.md

   * [Enjoy a Burger](https://fast-retreat-63330.herokuapp.com/)

-    * This app is not currently deployed to Heroku.
-Below is a demo of it updating the database and making a new burger to be eaten.
+    * Below is a quick demo of the database updating and submitting a new burger to be eaten.

       ![](https://media.giphy.com/media/cKzgMWqjskY8XgCZzN/giphy.gif)